 Generalized leaky integrate and fire (GLIF) point-neuron models aim to reproduce the spike times of electrophysiological current clamp data collected from mouse and human cortical neurons.
 Learn more about the GLIF models in the Allen Cell Types Database here.

 Tools and applications

-The Brain Modeling Toolkit (bmtk) is a python-based software package for building and simulating large-scale models of neuronal circuits.
-Modelers can build a network once, or use an existing network, and reuse some of the same files describing the network for simulations across a range of different simulators, without having to write converters or adapters.
-The toolkit provides interfaces to the NEURON simulator for biophysically detailed network, NEST simulator for point-neuron network, DiPDE for populational statistical simulation, LGNModel for filter models, and TensorFlow for convolutional neural networks.
+The Brain Modeling Toolkit (BMTK) is a python-based software package for building and simulating large-scale models of neuronal circuits.
+Modelers can build a network, or use an existing network, and reuse some of the same files describing the network for simulations across a range of different simulators, without having to write converters or adapters.
+The toolkit provides interfaces to the NEURON simulator for biophysically detailed networks, NEST simulator for point-neuron networks, DiPDE for population statistical simulations, and LGNModel for filter models.